qunitjs/qunit/docs/intro.md

 * Download:

-  QUnit has no runtime dependencies for browser use.
-You can save the [`qunit-2.21.0.js`](https://code.jquery.com/qunit/qunit-2.21.0.js) and [`qunit-2.21.0.css`](https://code.jquery.com/qunit/qunit-2.21.0.css) files directly from the [jQuery CDN](https://code.jquery.com/qunit/).
+  You can save the [`qunit-2.21.0.js`](https://code.jquery.com/qunit/qunit-2.21.0.js) and [`qunit-2.21.0.css`](https://code.jquery.com/qunit/qunit-2.21.0.css) files directly from the jQuery CDN.
+  For older versions, browse the [release archives](https://releases.jquery.com/qunit/).

   Or download them via the terminal, and save them in your Git repository.